Daniel-Krueger/daniel-krueger.github.io/_posts/2021-02-26-expert-guide-post-series-part-4.md

 ---
-title: "Tips & tricks while designing a process part 4 - Parent Workflow - Testing of task retrieval"
+title: "Tips & tricks while designing a process part 4 - Parent Workflow - Identify workflows by involved user"
 categories:
   - Private
   - WEBCON BPS
 tags:
+  - Fields
-  -
+  - Item List
 excerpt:
     A multi-part blog post to share expert information based on the creation of a business process.
+bpsVersion: 2021.1.1.46
 ---

 # Part introduction

 This is the part 4 of my “Building Business Processes with WEBCON BPS – an expert guide” in WEBCON BPS.
-In the [previous part](/posts/2021/02/15/expert-guide-post-series-part-3) we took the prototype created in [part 2](/posts/2021/02/08/expert-guide-post-series-part-2) enhanced it gather all workflows where the selected user has an open task.
+In the [previous part](/posts/2021/expert-guide-post-series-part-3) we took the prototype created in [part 2](/posts/2021/expert-guide-post-series-part-2) enhanced it gather all workflows where the selected user has an open task.
 In this part we will identify all workflows which store the selected user in a person field.
 This can be a single or multi-value field

 {: .notice--info}